Dual-space posterior sampling for Bayesian inference in constrained inverse problems: Dual-space Bayesian inference for constrained inverse problems

 The computational cost per iteration is dominated by the auxiliary variable solves in Step~1, each of which requires applying the inverse of the Helmholtz operator $\bm{A}(\bm{m}^{(j)})^{-1}$.
 Crucially, these solves are embarrassingly parallel across both particles and sources, making the algorithm well-suited for modern parallel computing architectures.
 The multiplier update (Step~4) and the SVGD perturbation computation (Step~3) are also independent across particles.
 This structure is akin to consensus optimization \citep{Zand2020}: each particle acts as an independent worker that solves its own auxiliary equations and accumulates its own multiplier updates, while the SVGD kernel step acts as a coordination mechanism that aggregates information across the ensemble to maintain diversity and prevent mode collapse.
 The only inter-particle communication occurs through the kernel evaluations in Step~3, which require access to all particle positions and gradients but can themselves be computed in parallel.
-At convergence, the constraint residual $\|\bm{A}(\bm{m}^{(j)})\bm{u}_i^{(j)} - \bm{b}_i\|$ vanishes for each particle, ensuring that the posterior samples satisfy the physics constraints while the SVGD kernel interactions maintain the diversity needed for reliable uncertainty quantification.
+In the limit of convergence, the constraint residual $\|\bm{A}(\bm{m}^{(j)})\bm{u}_i^{(j)} - \bm{b}_i\|$ vanishes for each particle---in practice it is reduced progressively over the frequency schedule---ensuring that the posterior samples satisfy the physics constraints while the SVGD kernel interactions maintain the diversity needed for reliable UQ.